msjang/gupnp-rui-server/README.md

     ./src/server -c config/config.json

 You should now be able to discover the server with your client.
+Adding `-w` will make the server watch the config file for changes and send UIListingUpdate events when the RUI list changes.
+You can use `--help` to list all options.

 On Fedora, you may need to disable the firewall: